 About the Archive

-The Hogg Foundation seeks to transform how communities promote mental health in everyday life, but we also recognize the impact of history on the communities we serve.
-The foundation’s archive provides historical context for understanding the mental healthcare landscape.
+The Hogg Foundation seeks to transform how communities promote mental health in everyday life today, but we also recognize the impact of history on the communities we serve.
 Identifying the health disparities and societal inequities of the past helps us to recognize and confront how our institutions handle care and recovery today.

 These histories are not always readily available due to the longstanding stigma around mental health.
-The Hogg Foundation has been a major player in the mental health landscape in Texas since 1940 – educating, advocating, and funding mental health programs of all sorts.
-The foundation hopes to shed some light on this history by opening our archive for research by the public.
+The Hogg Foundation has played a major role in the mental health landscape in Texas since 1940, and by opening our archive to the public we hope to shed light on this history.

 Research in the Archive

-In addition to the robust in-house collection, archival information about the foundation is available at The Dolph Briscoe Center for American History at The University of Texas at Austin, including, but not limited to, the Ima Hogg Photographs and the Robert Sutherland Papers.
+In addition to the robust in-house collection, archival information about the foundation is available at The Dolph Briscoe Center for American History at The University of Texas at Austin.
 Digitized versions of our historical publications can be found on Texas ScholarWorks and the Education Resources Information Center (ERIC).